dansmyers/ProgrammingWithAI/Activities/1-Code_Generation.md

 This activity will let you practice the basic rhythm of prompting an AI to generate some code, then running it in our Codespaces environment.

+Key ideas:

+- Generating code in Claude, then running it in Codespaces
+- **Testing** the behavior of your programs, not just accepting output blindly
+-

 ## BTC to USD

 Write a program that can read a number of bitcoins from the user and output the corresponding number of US dollars.
 Use $94,416.44 per 1 BTC as the conversion rate.